javier-caparo/Udacity-DevOps-Azure-Project-2/README.md

 ## CLEAN OUT

-* delete the resource group of your webapp created
+* delete the resource group of your webapp created.

-- At portal enter to yoour webapp service , locate teh reosurce group
+> At portal enter to your webapp service , locate the resource group.
-- Go to that resource group and delete it
+> Go to that resource group and delete it.

 ## Future Enhancements